fenggo/I-ReaxFF/examples/Readme.md

-1. example_ch4h2o: A example for building a machine learning potential for a simple system, contains H2O and CH4 molecules.
+1. example_ch4h2o: A example for building a machine learning potential from SIESTA calculations for a simple system, contains H2O and CH4 molecules.
+2. example_c_qe: A example for building a machine learning potential from Quantum Espresso DFT calculations for a Carbon system.